adamranieri/ITSQB/chapter1/keywords.md

   - Checking if a system meets specified requirements
 - False Positive
   - A test *fails* due to errors in test data or execution
-- False Neagtaive
+- False Negative
   - A test *passes* due to errors in test data or execution
 - Root Cause Analysis
   - Searching for the progenitor defect that is causing cascading bugs
 - KPI
-  - Key Performance Indicator - a quantifiable measure of performance over time for a speciic objective
+  - Key Performance Indicator - a quantifiable measure of performance over time for a specific objective